-It is difficult to field measure low discharges in Tributary Creek because of the stream's relatively shallow channel and largely rectangular cross-section.
+^{}It is difficult to field measure low discharges in Tributary Creek because of the stream's relatively shallow channel and largely rectangular cross-section.

 The base flow in Greens Creek declines during each July, with its level reflecting the previous winter's snow pack on the surrounding ridges.
-The USDA Natural Resources Conservation Service snowpack map for Alaska showed the snowpack remaining on May 1, 2008 near Greens Creek Mine to be more than 150 percent of the 30-year average.
+The USDA Natural Resources Conservation Service snowpack map for Alaska showed the snowpack remaining on May 1, 2009 near Greens Creek Mine to be more than 150 percent of the 30-year average.
 Tributary Creek has a smaller, lower-elevation watershed than does Greens Creek, and the preliminary HGCMC stage data show a relatively constant summer base flow.
+Both Greens Creek and Tributary Creek respond quickly to rainfall events in their basins, with preliminary HGCMC data indicating Tributary Creek to respond more quickly and with a larger amplitude than does Greens Creek.